marklogic-community/grove-core-api/README.md

 # grove-core-api

-This project provides OpenAPI v3 specifications for Grove-complient middle-tier implementations.
-It concerns the public facing REST api endpoints.
+This project provides OpenAPI v3 specifications for Grove-compliant middle-tier implementations.
+It concerns the public-facing REST endpoints.

 ## Principles